Emily Dickinson Lexicon

 John, proper n.
 [See Alden, John, proper n.]

 join (-s), v.
-[OFr joign < L. jungre to join, root.] (webplay: mind).
+[OFr joign < L. jungre, to join, root.] (webplay: mind).

-- Physically unite; reattach two separate sides.
+- Connect; unite; link; tie; reattach two separate sides.

-- Escort; accompany; go with somebody
+- Escort; accompany; go with somebody.

 joint (-s), n.
 [OFr jointe.] (webplay: wood).

-Rows of a field; shallow valleys formed into farmland for the seeding process.
+- Stalk; harvest stubble; [metonymy] rows of a field; shallow valleys formed into farmland for the seeding process.